 Applicable: Office 2016, 2019, 365; Windows and partly applicable to macOS operating systems.

 Here is a question we got from one of our readers:

 I am right now in the process of installing Outlook 365 software on my new computer.
 I also use a web version Google Calendar to manage my personal calendar.
-Wanted to explore the option of using Outlook to access both my personal and business calendars on one client.
-I would like to ask you if there is a way to view Google calendar in Outlook and probably keep them in Sync?
+Wanted to explore the option of using Microsoft Outlook to access both my personal and business calendars on one desktop email application.
+I would like to ask you if there is a way to view my Google calendar in Outlook and probably keep them in Sync?

 In this post, we would like to cover two main use cases:

 - One direction integration that allows to access but not update the Gmail calendar in Microsoft Outlook.

 - Bi-directional updates between Gmail and Outlook calendars.